PhiliPdB/SwipeableDrawer/README.md

 ## Installation

 #### By download
-Download `src/drawer.js` and include it into your webpage.
+Download the files in `src/` and include the files in your webpage

 #### Using npm (recommended)
 First download by running